ladyd252/bad-baby/_drafts/pesto-and-mozzarella-stuffed-challah.md

     14. Enjoy your creation\!
 ---

 Hello\!
-It's been a few months, and so much has changed in our world in that time.
+It's been a few months, and so much has changed in that time.
 It's been quite terrifying to see images from places like New York and Italy, hard hit with Covid-19.
 It's hard to process something that is in so many ways out of our control.
 It's harder to think that this may be our new reality for a year or more.
 And yet, we must go on, trying to maintain a semblance of routine in a time where so many things feel unfamiliar.&nbsp;

-A lot of people have been getting into bread baking as a way to stay inspired (or just sane) through these times, and I thought it would be a good time to share a Challah recipe.
+A lot of people have been getting into bread baking as a way to stay inspired or just sane while cooped up at home, and I thought it would be a good time to share a challah recipe.
 Challah is probably one of the things I bake the most often\!
 Mike is definitely a big fan, and he especially loves this flavor combo, so I think he was pretty pleased I decided to make it for the blog.&nbsp;

+You can pretty easily make this recipe vegan - just leave out the egg wash and cheese, for a vegan pesto challah.

 This dough is super easy, basically just requires adding things in order and kneading for a few minutes.&nbsp;